Derby Paulista: The São Paulo derby today

 2017 is the year that marks the centenary of Derby Paulista and counts on the union of teams in promoting the classic, with several marketing actions together.
 In the first classic of the year, played at Arena Corinthians, alvinegro took the best, defeating alviverde by 1 to 0.
 The game was marked by an arbitration error by judge Thiago Duarte Peixoto, who expelled midfielder Gabriel by mistake.
 Corinthians, instead of warning the player alvinegro Maycon in a move with forward Keno, from Palmeiras, at the end of the first half.
 At a numerical disadvantage, Corinthians was cornered by the rival for most of the second half, but reached the goal of the heroic victory in the 43rd minute of the second half with a goal from striker Jô, leading the crowd to delirium.
 In the second match that marked the centenary year, Corinthians defeated Palmeiras once again, this time 2-0 and at Allianz Parque, for the first round of the 2017 Brazilian Championship, with goals from Jadson and Guilherme Arana.
 As in 2016, when Palmeiras had won the three games of the year in the classic, Corinthians closed the treble of victories over the biggest rival in the second round of the Brazilian Championship, in a game played on November 5.
-With goals from Romero, in an unmarked impediment, Balbuena and Jô, the black-and-white guy defeated the alviverde by 3 to 2, which he scored with Mina and Moisés, in a game that set the record for the most club appearances in the Corinthians Arena.
+With goals from Romero, Balbuena and Jô, the black-and-whites won the derby by 3–2, as Mina and Moisés scored for Porco, in a game that set the record for the most club appearances in the Corinthians Arena.